bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-get-children.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly
+Some data may be missing here — we will complete it soon

 {% endnote %}